0atman/noboilerplate/scripts/14-youre-doing-agile-wrong.md

 I'm going to make some recommendations in this video, but if you're short on time you can stop here.

-It's not just enough to do what is valuable, you must resist doing what is not.
+It's not just enough to do only what is valuable, you must resist doing what is not.

 ---